Preserving the Past, Looking to the Future

 111 South Ashley

 The three-story building at 111 South Ashley Street was constructed in 1897.
 It first appeared on the Sanborn Insurance Maps in Valdosta, Georgia in 1900 as A. S. Pendleton Co. – Wholesale Grocers.
 A. S. Pendleton was a prominent businessman and community leader in Valdosta, serving as a city councilman, investor, and Chamber of Commerce member.
 His wholesale grocery business occupied 111 South Ashley Street until 1912.
 In 1913, two businesses were listed in the US City Directory: J. Wisenbaker and Company, a hay, grain, and feed store, and Owl’s Hall, located on the second floor of the building.
 From 1919 to 1925, the business directory reflected Valdosta Bottling Works – Coca-Cola Bottlers.
 Valdosta was home to one of the first Coca-Cola bottling operations in the United States, and J. F. Holmes and E. R. Barber operated the plant during this time.
 During those same years, Coca-Cola bottling shared the three-story building at 111 South Ashley with various businesses and organizations, including the Young Women’s Christian Association, a bowling alley, and W. A. Bruce Florist.
 In 1940, Sineath Wholesale Grocers occupied both buildings.
-It is also at this time that the Valdosta City Directory identified the alley behind the building as “Coca-Cola Alley”, despite the plant relocating fifteen years earlier.
+It is also at this time that the Valdosta City Directory identified the alley on the south side of the building as “Coca-Cola Alley”, despite the plant relocating fifteen years earlier.
 After a vacancy in 1947, Southern Salvage Company, an Army-Navy Surplus Store, began occupying 111 South Ashley in 1949 and shared the second floor with the Junior Service League Community Center for a short time.
 By 1954, Southern Salvage occupied both buildings into the 21st century.

 109 South Ashley